Topological Orders from Reflection Positive Frustration-free Hamiltonians: Frustration-free interaction with reflection positivity

 That is, measurements in $\mathbb{D}^n$ cannot distinguish different ground states of the local Hamiltonian that consists of interactions overlapping with $\mathbb{D}^n$.
-Furthermore, the system is said to satisfy the LTQO condition, if \emph{every} disk with diameter less than a prescribed radius satisfies this condition.
+Furthermore, the system is said to satisfy the LTQO condition if \emph{every} disk with diameter less than a prescribed radius satisfies this condition.
 The LTQO condition is first proposed in \cite{BravyiHastingsMichalakis2010}, where it is used to establish the stability of ground degeneracy and the spectral gap of local commuting projector Hamiltonians under small but otherwise arbitrary local perturbations.
 This result was later generalized to frustration-free systems in \cite{MichalakisZwolak2013stability}.
 In this section we give a criterion for the LTQO condition of ground states using reflection positivity.

-To simplify the discussion, we consider the disk region as a hemisphere.
-That is, we take $\Lambda$ to be a lattice on the sphere $\mathbb{S}^n$ that is symmetric with respect to the reflection $\theta$ through the equator.
+To simplify the situation, we consider the disk region as a hemisphere.
+That is, we take $\Lambda$ to be a lattice on the sphere $\mathbb{S}^n = \mathbb{D}^n_{-}\cup \mathbb{D}^n_{+} $, which is symmetric with respect to the reflection $\theta$ through the equator.
 We assume that the interaction $\varPhi$ is reflection positive and frustration-free.
 By reflection positivity, the Hamiltonian on the sphere can be decomposed as